mdscheuerell/EnvDataSci/README.md

 * Use **R Markdown** to combine text, equations, code, tables, and figures into reports, websites, and presentations

 * Create dynamic html reports with **Shiny**

+## Intended audience

+This course is intended for upper level undergraduate and graduate students who are interested in gaining introductory data science skills.

 ## Instructor